-7.1 Tyranite & Duggan Gold Zones
+7.2 Geology and Mineralization of the Tyranite & Duggan Gold Zones

 The Duggan / Tyranite deposit areas are underlain by Archean age mafic and ultramafic rocks of the upper Kidd-Munro assemblage and intruded by the Milly Creek Pluton, a multiphase intrusion varying from alkali gabbro to syenitic rocks.
-This pluton is about 10 km2 in size and bounded by sedimentary rocks on the eastern and northern boundaries of the property (Beecham 1987) see Figure 7-2.
+This pluton is about 10 km2 in size and bounded by sedimentary rocks on the eastern and northern boundaries of the property (Beecham 1987) (see Figure 7-2).